BerkeBuyukkopru/WatchDog/README.md

 ## 🏗️ System Architecture

-WatchDog is designed with a layered full-stack architecture that separates application monitoring workflows, domain rules, infrastructure integrations, background processing and user-facing dashboards.
+WatchDog Health Monitoring is designed with a layered full-stack architecture that separates application monitoring workflows, domain rules, infrastructure integrations, background processing and user-facing dashboards.

 The backend follows **Clean Architecture / Onion Architecture**, where dependencies point inward toward the core domain model.
 The frontend follows a **feature-driven structure** inspired by Feature-Sliced Design principles, keeping product areas such as dashboard, authentication, AI insights and system settings isolated from each other.